G0nka/data-project-template/README.md

-# IRON HACK Data Project 1 README file, from José Miguel González
+# IRON HACK Data Project 1 README file
+##from José Miguel González

-This is my first project as a former Data Science Actuary (I am already an Actuary so I am working on the first part).
+This is my first project as a former Data Science Actuary (I am already an Actuary so I am working hard on the first part :baby:).

 ---

-## **Formatting**
-Your readers will most likely view your README in a browser so please keep that in mind when formatting its content:
-- Use proper format when necesary (e.g.: `import pandas as pd`).
-- Categorize content using two or three levels of header beneath.
+## **What does this project do?**
+Well, this is a pretty interesting way to put in practice all we have learnt so far:
+- It imports a db. by using "sqlalchemy", there were some tables to merge so some sql was used here!.
+- It gets the labels of different job positions from an API, starting from an id.
 - Make use of **emphasis** to call out important words.
 - Link to project pages for related libraries you mention.
 Link to Wikipedia, Wiktionary, even Urban Dictionary definitions for words of which a reader may not be familiar.
 Make amusing cultural references.
 - Add links to related projects or services.